Twilight Sparkle: Reception and analysis

 According to a study published in 2019, the Friendship Is Magic fandom usually cite Twilight as the character with whom they most relate.
 Isabelle Licari-Guillaume insisted that Twilight is a "convincing figurehead" for nerd culture and a major factor in the success of the series.
 According to Pavol Kosnáč, Twilight connects the Mane 6 together.
 Theresia Sitinjak, a writer at Diponegoro University, stated Twilight represents the American cultural values of individualism, altruism, and industry—reflected in several of her character traits, including her optimism, friendships, and high standards.
 Ethan Lewis, from Den of Geek, asserted she is "one of the more complex characters of this show" because she "embodies many contradictions"; for example, he wrote that despite being scientific, logical, and reasonable, Twilight's element of harmony is magic.
 The Mary Sue described Twilight as mature and praised her nerdy aspects.
 Comic Book Resources ranked Twilight as the second best character Strong had voiced.

 Anna Dobbie of Den of Geek said that Twilight's reserved demeanour implies that she has avoidant personality disorder and obsessive–compulsive disorder.
 Supervising director Jayson Thiessen stated Twilight is "kind of a neurotic perfectionist ... [with] a touch of OCD".

-In March 2020, Twilight Sparkle was among the first character voices implemented in 15.ai, a text-to-speech website that generates voice lines of fictional characters using generative artificial intelligence.
+In March 2020, Twilight Sparkle was among the first character voices implemented in 15.ai, a text-to-speech website that generates voice lines of fictional characters using generative AI.
 In January 2022, it was discovered that a cryptocurrency company called Voiceverse had generated voice clips of Twilight Sparkle (along with those of Rainbow Dash) using 15.ai, pitched them up to sound unrecognizable, and sold them as NFTs.

 In 2021, researchers from Universitas Trisakti analyzed visual character design in My Little Pony: The Movie and concluded that Twilight Sparkle's predominantly purple colors correspond to qualities like imagination, spirituality, and wisdom that visually separate her from the rest of the Mane Six.